 What did you find particularly challenging about the MBA and how did you successfully manage this challenge?

 A key challenge during the MBA was time management throughout the year.
 There were many interesting business cases, papers requiring significant reflection, immersive team projects, and exams to complete in a timely manner.
 What was useful for me was to establish a marathon mindset, rather than a focus that functioned like constant sprints and to discuss and learn from my classmates.
-I managed to allocate time to recharge accordingly and to keep a steady pace.
+I managed to allocate time to recharge accordingly and ultimately keep a steady pace.

 What skills did you earn in your MBA that you currently apply to your role as Senior Finance Partner at Novo Nordisk?